 The manpower cost is around S$0.7 million, including researchers, and project and business development managers.
 Variable cost that depends on the sample size of the trial is round S$0.2 million, including ultrasound, physiotherapist and allowance for all the patients.
 The next major cost component is the outsourced manufacturing of clinical-grade soft robotic sock units, which is expected to be S$0.12 million.
 The remaining cost include utilities, space, and other miscellaneous expenses.

 There were 8326 stroke patients in Singapore in year 2018 based on Singapore Stroke Registry Annual Report 2018.[12]
 However, the exact number of patients that satisfy the inclusion criteria of our study is unknown.
-We assumed that 40% (3330) of the stroke patients, who are with moderate to severe stroke, can benefit from the innovation.
-[13] We consider a 10-years time horizon and a discount rate of 3%[14].
+We assumed that 40 percent (3330) of the stroke patients, who are with moderate to severe stroke, can benefit from the innovation.
+[13] We consider a 10-years time horizon and a discount rate of 3 percent.[14]
 A minimum EVPI of S$49.3 is required to make the population-EVPI equal or bigger than the research cost of S$1.44 million.
 Hence, the research can be justified if the innovator wants to set the price premium between S$1000 and S$1500 under the optimistic scenario at the ceiling threshold of S$75,000.
 The research cannot be justified under the conservative scenarios, when the clinical effectiveness of the innovation is low.

 Additional opportunity cost from the research include: 1) the 100 participants may not benefit from the best treatment; 2) the best treatment will be delayed by 2 years.
 Considering these, a minimum EVPI of S$52.4 is required.
 However, the number of stroke patients is expected to increase in the future.
 Without the clinical trial, the decision-making process could take longer which will delay the optimal treatment as well.
 EVPI gives the theoretical upper bound of the benefit per patient from research.
 EVSI can be further considered to optimize the clinical trial in practice.
 However, one of the major aims of the coming clinical trial is to demonstrate the clinical efficacy of the innovation.
 Hence, the innovator was recommended to consider the sample size focusing on the statistical power.
 More weight should be given to the results from VOI when designing subsequent clinical trials.